tylerwalters/maggie-gallery/notes.md

 Things it needs:

-* instance of ownCloud to synch local media files with the server
+* instance of ownCloud to sync local media files with the server
 * RESTful-ish API built on Node
 * potentially, an image server for resizing, optimizing, and serving images
-* a basic webserver to serve up the content
+* a basic web server to serve up the content
 * potentially, a router if the routes will be handled on the backend

 Frontend